renpy/renpy/sphinx/source/screens.rst

 `length`
     The maximum length of the text in this input.

+`pixel_width`
+    The maximum pixel width of the input.
+If typing a character would cause the input to exceed this width, the keypress is ignored.

 `allow`
     A string containing characters that are allowed to be typed into this input.
 (By default, allow all characters.)